*We’re partnering with Kinder Joy™ to bring you some fun ideas to entertain the kids when you’re stuck inside.

 An inside day always deserves a treat of its own.
 I don’t know if you’ve seen these yet, but Kinder Joy recently came to the United States and my little family has been loving them ever since.
 Now available across the country, Kinder Joy™ is a treat made of two separately sealed halves—one side a creamy, layered treat and the other side has a fun mystery toy inside!

-The treat is delicious…not like anything I’ve tasted before.
+You guys, the treat is delicious…not like anything I’ve tasted before.
 There are these two round, chocolate-covered wafer bites that are filled with cocoa cream and are pure heaven.
 Seriously, heavenly!
 And Kinder Joy™ comes with the cutest little spoon that you can eat everything with, so no messes!

-It’s simple, but this unique confection sparks the simple joys of childhood that make me remember my own childhood.
+So, it’s simple, but this unique confection sparks the simple joys of childhood that make me remember my own childhood.
 My kids had so much fun opening their Kinder Joy™ (kids are all about opening packages!), eating the treat, and then assembling their new toy.
 Afterward, they played with their Kinder Joy™ toy on the painters tape track they made.
 I love activities that encourage imaginative play.

 Seeing the surprise and delight in my children’s eyes when they open a Kinder Joy™ and play for hours with a roll of tape makes my mommy heart happy.
 It’s spontaneous, surprising, and it’s what being a child is all about.
 Don’t feel like you need to be the ringmaster in a circus.
 Give your kids a few simple tools and see what they can do with them.